Timber Cladding Cost

 The labour involved in a more complex installation will result in higher time and manpower costs.

-What's Involved in Installing Timber Cladding?
+What's Involved in Timber Cladding Installations?

 Timber cladding is much easier to handle than other building materials, allowing you to complete a project much faster.
 Because it can be cut and shaped to your specifications, timber cladding allows you to create intricate designs and shapes.